1uci3n/Communication_soft/README.md

 # Communication_soft
-This is the repository that I used to recover the simulation programs I wrote during the master study on coding theory learning.
+This is the repository that I'm using to recover the simulation programs I wrote during my Master's Program on coding theory learning.

 ## INDEX
 - Hamming Code